 Each person shares around the circle.
-If students aren't able to sit in a circle, call on the next student or provide directions (student on your right, for example).
+You may need to call on the next person if students aren't able to sit in a circle.

-As you introduce sharing, remind students that each day members of the class will be getting to know each other through sharing.
-Remind them that we all have different feelings on our first day of school, especially our first day in a virtual classroom.
+As you introduce sharing, remind students that each day we'll be getting to know each other through sharing.
+We all have different feelings on our first day of school, and our first day in a virtual classroom.
 Those feelings can make it harder to think or share.
-To them, provide these supports:
+To help students out with sharing, give these supports:

-- Allow thinking time and have students give a thumbs up that's visible on their screen when ready. - Let them know that it's OK to say something someone else has said-it shows you have something in common. - Tell students that it's OK to pass and that you'll come back to them so everyone can learn more about each person. - Remind students to unmute when it is their turn to share and then mute again when they have finished.
+- Give thinking time by having students give a thumbs up when ready. - Say it's OK to share something someone else has said; it shows you have something in common. - Tell students if they pass, you'll come back to them so everyone can learn more about each person. - Remind students to unmute when it is their turn to share and then mute again when finished sharing.

-Let students know that they will be sharing their favorite thing to do outside.
-Allow thinking time and have students show a thumbs up when ready.
-Model a sentence: "My favorite thing to do outside is sit by a campfire."
-Call on each student one at a time to share until all students have participated.
-If necessary, remind them to unmute and mute.
+Introduce that the around-the-screen sharing topic today is a favorite thing to do outside.
+Give thinking time and have all show a thumbs up when ready.

-Group activity: Just Like Me
+Model the sentence by sharing your own favorite thing: "My favorite thing to do outside is . . ."
+Call on each student to share around the screen.
+Remind to unmute and mute.

 Introduce Just Like Me as a way to have fun and continue to get to know each other.
 Begin by naming something you like, for example, "I like to swim."
-Anyone who also likes to swim stands up, says, "Just like me!" and then sits down.
-Another statement is given, and those who connect with it stand up, say "Just like me!" and sit down.
-The goal is to find inclusive categories so that everyone gets a chance to stand, as well as more personal categories that help students connect with others.
+Anyone who also likes to swim stands up and says, "Just like me!" and then sits back down.
+Continue with other statements.
+Try to use inclusive statements so that everyone gets a chance to stand, as well as more personal ones that help students connect with others.
 Remind students to notice who has something in common with them.